 - When you receive a donation make sure you send a thank you to the donor, try to make this a personal one, feeling appreciated may lead to greater donations next time round.

-Make sure you use a platform that serves your purposes, examples of platforms are:
+Make sure you use a platform that serves your purposes (please note that some platforms may charge you a percentage of what you raise, please check the terms and conditions on the platform's website), examples of platforms are:

 Telford & Wrekin Council’s Cabinet agreed the proposal to launch an online Local Authority lottery in July 2017.
 This exciting initiative will support local good causes to raise money with the sector benefiting from 56p from each £1 ticket sold.
 We are currently identifying an external lottery manager who we will work with to launch and run the lottery.
 If you would like more information on how groups can sign up to benefit you can email firstname.lastname@example.org More information on how tickets can be purchased will be available as the project progresses, you can sign up for regular news and information on this by signing up to our News for You service.
 The lottery will operate weekly, tickets will be available for purchase online.